On recordThis profile is no longer actively maintained, with the information now possibly out of date

-A large new biomass power station planned at Teesport has come under fire from US environmental campaigners, who have teamed up with Danish campaigners to persuade a key investor to pull their money out because of the serious effects which the development would have on southern US forests and on the climate.
+A large new biomass power station planned at Teesport has come under fire from US environmental campaigners, who have teamed up with Danish campaigners to persuade a key investor to pull their money out because of the serious effects the development would have on southern US forests and on the climate.
 Fourteen US organisations sent an open letter to the Danish pension fund involved in the scheme.
 Energy company MGT Power is planning to build the world’s largest dedicated biomass power station, MGT Teesside at Teesport in the UK.
 The US NGOs’ letter points out that the power station will source around 1 million tonnes of wood pellets from US pellet producer Enviva, which “has been well documented by organisations in the Southern US, as well as leading media outlets, to be sourcing whole hardwood trees from high biodiversity wetland forests for their pellets”.
 It further highlights that the region from which Enviva is sourcing wood has recently been designated a new global hotspot for biodiversity.
 The NGOs’ letter warns about the serious impacts which burning wood from clearcut forests in a power station has on biodiversity as well as on carbon emissions and the climate (source Biofuelwatch).

 MGT Teesside biomass power station reaches financial close

 Macquarie Capital and Macquarie Commodities and Financial Markets have reached financial close on GBP 900 million of funding for a 299MW biomass-fuelled combined heat and power plant on Teesside.
-Developed by MGT Power, Tees REP is claimed to be the world’s largest new-build biomass plant.
+Developed by MGT Power, Tees REP claims to be the world’s largest new-build biomass plant.
 Construction is due to start imminently and be completed by 2020.
 The project is located on a brown-field site adjacent to the Tees Dock near Middlesbrough.
 The total construction cost is approximately GBP 650 million, with a further GBP 250 million raised for working capital and operating costs (source newpower.info).

 The project is financed with GBP 650 million debt and GBP 250 million equity.
 The GBP 650 million are loans obtained from Lloyds, Natixis, SMBC, Shinsei Bank, Development Bank of Japan, Korea Development Bank, Santander, Hastings City Bank, Edmund de Rothschild Asset Management, Finnvera, and Macquarie Bank, each likely to be 10 percent of the total loan.
 Macquarie acted as financial advisor raising the debt.
 Macquarie will own 50 percent of the equity in the project, with Danish pension fund PKA as an equity co-investor and partner who will own the remaining 50 percent stake (source Macquarie; GTReview).